How to Make a Contingency Table in Excel (2 Easy Ways)

 =SUM(D23:D26)

-Here, the range of cells D23:D26 indicates the count of customers who has purchased after getting the promotional Email.
+Here, the range of cells D23:D26 indicates the count of customers who have purchased after getting the promotional Email.
 Then, the SUM function will return the sum of the cells of the selected range.

 • Then, hit ENTER.